erasmus-without-paper/ewp-specs-management/README.md

    XML, and makes it easier for developers to confirm that their documents meet the requirements.
 Schema validators are already built into many programming languages.

- * **JSON Schema** - not (yet?) so popular, but there are multiple validators on the web, available for many programming languages.

 ### Preferred Documentation Style